 Be Independent and Interdependent

 A nice perk of being in your 40s is that you’ve likely worked on yourself and are more comfortable with who you are now than you may have been a decade or two ago.
 If not, take time to think through your dating goals, values, and preferences.
-Know your relationship expectations and deal-breakers without being too rigid.
+Also, know your relationship expectations and deal-breakers without being too rigid.
 Doing this allows you to be both an independent and interdependent partner, so “you function well on your own and at the same time are comfortable fulfilling important needs for your partner and vice versa,” says Campbell.

 Navigate Gender Stereotypes